Anllela Sagra Shows Off Sweaty Underboob In Latest Instagram Workout Post

 “Wow amazing,” a fan gushed.

-“Magnifique!!,” a fourth person wrote, adding a couple of heart emoji after their comment.
+“Magnifique!!” a fourth person wrote, adding a couple of heart emoji after their comment.

 In fact, many of her followers used only emoji in order to convey how they felt about the image.
 The most popular were the fire, heart, and heart-eyes emoji.